remysucre/sep/README.md

 5. Run `cargo test --release` again to check if the equality holds.

-Note that expressions are in prefix (lisp) notation; pattern variables in a rewrite rule is prefixed with `?`.
+Note that expressions are in prefix (lisp) notation; pattern variables in a rewrite rule are prefixed with `?`.